PhD Thesis

 4. PhD candidates have written a preliminary version of their thesis.

-5. PhD candidates have received a positive evaluation for the latest research plan.
+5. PhD candidates have received a positive evaluation for the latest Anual report.

 6. PhD candidates must have published the thesis results (the students' affiliation must be "Universidad Politécnica de Madrid") in any of the following: